Understanding Tax Bracket Rates California

 Tax brackets and tax rates are often discussed together, which can cause confusion for taxpayers.
 How do they differ, how are they related, and why are they important in the first place?
 Our Sacramento tax attorneys answer all of those questions in this article, while providing some key information about the differences between California’s tax system and the federal tax system.
-If you need help filing your state or federal income tax return for 2018, ask NewPoint Law Group about the tax preparation services we offer for businesses and individual taxpayers in California.
+If you need help filing your state or federal income tax return for 2018, ask NewPoint Law Group, LLP about the tax preparation services we offer for businesses and individual taxpayers in California.

 Tax Brackets vs. Tax Rates: What’s the Difference?